nzakas/understandinges6/manuscript/03-Objects.md

 The `Object.assign()` method makes it easier to change multiple properties on a single object at once.
 This can be very useful if you use the mixin pattern.

 It's now possible to modify an object's prototype after it's already created using `Object.setPrototypeOf()`.
-ECMAScript 6 also defines the behavior of the `__proto__` property, which is an accessor property whose getter calls `Object.getPrototypeOf()` and whose setter calls 'Object.setPrototypeOf()`.
+ECMAScript 6 also defines the behavior of the `__proto__` property, which is an accessor property whose getter calls `Object.getPrototypeOf()` and whose setter calls `Object.setPrototypeOf()`.

 The `super` keyword can now be used to call methods on an object's prototype.
 It can be used either standalone as a method, such as `super()`, or as a reference to the prototype itself, such as `super.getGreeting()`.
 In both cases, the `this`-binding is setup automatically to work with the current value of `this`.
 You can change how `super` is evaluated inside of a function by calling `toMethod()` and specifying a new `[[HomeObject]]`.
 This method returns a new copy of the function whose `[[HomeObject]]` is the argument that was passed in.